mac-theobio/McMasterPandemic/notes/indexing/indexing.md

 developers to define new models in R as much as possible.
 At the same time we would like to have `C++` developers focused on computational efficiency rather than details of epidemiological models.
-In order to achieve this separation of concerns among these two different kinds of developers, we will need to formalize a spec for the general model of how state transition rates depend on parameters and state variables.
-This spec will make it easier for the two groups to work together.
-This spec can be versioned so that we can build it in steps, making sure that we don’t over-engineer anything.
+In order to achieve this separation of concerns, we will need to formalize a spec for a general model of how state transition rates depend on parameters and state variables.
+This spec will make it easier for the two types of developers to work together.
+We will version this spec so that we can build it in steps, making sure that we don’t over-engineer it.

 This is a working document that provides background on current thinking, spec definitions (currently only drafts), and a roadmap for planning and remembering details that are not yet sorted out.
 Over time items from the roadmap will move into defined spec versions.
+To update it use `make` from this folder.

+## Versioned Rate Matrix Models

+There are currently no versioned rate matrix models.
+See below for experimental models.

-## Rate Matrix Models
+## Experimental Rate Matrix Models

 ### Warm Up Rate Matrix Model